Cube-OS/cubeOS/test/benchmark/db-test/README.rst

 This project performs the benchmark tests on different features of the telemetry database.

-It may be run either from the Kubos SDK or on an OBC running KubOS.
+It may be run either from the CubeOS SDK or on an OBC running CubeOS.

 Pre-Requisites
 --------------

 The system must have a ``config.toml`` file available for this program to read.
-If one is not present at the default location (``/etc/kubos-config.toml``), it may be provided with the ``-c {config.toml path}`` command-line argument.
+If one is not present at the default location (``/etc/cubeos-config.toml``), it may be provided with the ``-c {config.toml path}`` command-line argument.

 Note: An example ``config.toml`` file is included in this project.